approov/web-quickstart-hcaptcha-javascript/README.md

 This quickstart provides a step-by-step guide to integrating hCaptcha with Approov in a web app using a simple demo API backend for obtaining a random shape.
 The integration uses plain Javascript without using any libraries or SDKs except those providing the hCaptcha integration.
 As such, you should be able to use it directly or easily port it to your preferred web framework or library.

-If you are looking for another Approov integration you can check our list of [quickstarts](https://approov.io/docs/latest/approov-integration-examples/backend-api/), and if you don't find what you are looking for, then please let us know [here](https://approov.io/contact).

 ## TOC - Table of Contents